rpearce11/xmlstats-nba-event-downloader/README.md

 There may be dependencies which are not defined correctly this will be updated as I go along.

-The project needs a config.py file adding to work which should be of a format like this
+To setup:

+1. Clone the repo
+2. add directories for "data" and "logging"
+3. add a config.py file with the following contents

 accessToken = 'my token'